 9. HubSpot Email Marketing

 HubSpot's email tool is bundled with its CRM.
-The free tier covers 2,000 emails/month, but the automation, A/B testing, and smart-send features that make HubSpot competitive are gated behind Marketing Hub Professional, which starts north of $800 / month.
+The free tier covers 2,000 emails/month, but the automation, A/B testing, and smart-send features that make HubSpot competitive are gated behind Marketing Hub Professional, which is listed at $890/month on monthly billing before onboarding and add-ons.

 Service Targets: